 A Visionary Model for Affordable Housing

-The Round Houses were an ambitious attempt to create affordable, efficient, and architecturally significant dwellings.
-However, their unconventional design meant they were never widely adopted, remaining rare experimental prototypes rather than mainstream housing solutions.
+The Round Houses were an ambitious attempt to create affordable, efficient, and architecturally significant homes.
+However, their unconventional design limited widespread adoption.
+Beyond their striking geometry, a key challenge was their sprawling footprint, requiring at least half an acre, making them unsuitable for dense suburban developments.
+As a result, they remained rare experimental prototypes rather than mainstream housing solutions.

 Despite their limited proliferation, Strutt’s principles—efficient material use, integrated services, and spatial fluidity—remain deeply relevant in contemporary sustainable design.
 With modern parametric modeling, prefabrication, and digital fabrication technologies, the Round House concept could be revived, addressing present-day challenges in affordability and ecological sensitivity.